Cinbarker/OpenTurret/README.md

 An open sourced highly accurate pan-tilt system for anything that needs to be panned and tilted!

-The hardware is still quite experimental, but I hope to refine it and release instructions soon.
+The hardware is still quite experimental, but I hope to refine it and release build instructions soon.

 ### To-Do:

 - [ ]  Hardware
     - [ ]  Add holes for pushing out bearings
-    - [ ]  Make wiring rotation continuous (implement slipring)
+    - [x]  Make wiring rotation continuous (implement slipring)
-    - [ ]  Add tripod mount
+    - [x]  Add tripod mount
-    - [ ]  Fix rigidity of pan axis
+    - [x]  Fix rigidity of pan axis
     - [ ]  End-stops for tilt axis
+    - [ ]  Continuous tilt
 - [ ]  Document Hardware
 - [ ]  Explore using the Pi Zero or Wireless integrate electronics below tilt axis
 - [x]  Get joystick to control motors
 - [ ]  Make easy stepper coding interface
 - [ ]  Add zoom camera assembly
-- [ ]  Test whether I need to focus the laser
+- [ ]  Test whether the laser needs to be focussed

 ### Code To-Do:

 - [ ] Add skipped step / stall error feedback
 - [ ] Further optimise speed for equal steps
-- [ ] Return to home button
+- [ ] Add tilt axis to all implementations
-    - [x] I2C Communication
-    - [ ] Arduino code
-- [ ] D-pad steps
-- [ ] D-pad Speed modes
-- [x] Send zero signal from Pi before exiting code on exit button (reset method) => exithandler atexit
-- [x] Fix thread error when firing laser
-- [ ] Calibration prompt on startup

 ### Specifications: